Slurm and Container Basics

 | More CPUs were requested but only one process appears | cpus_per_task adds threads per task; it does not create more tasks. | Use ntasks for more processes/ranks, and make the application use them. |

-Docker Compose ports or service DNS do not work | This is one Slurm allocation, not a Docker Compose network. | Use host networking and Slurm/hpc-compose allocation metadata instead. |
+Docker Compose ports or service DNS do not work | This is one Slurm allocation, not a Docker Compose network. | See the networking stance in Execution Model. |

 Further Reading